notthetup/blog/_posts/2014-02-03-raspberrypi-soundboard-update-1.md

 3\.
 Finally, getting Mumble to receive audio from Pulseaudio is straightforward, but to set it to receive it from a monitor of a sink seems challenging.
 The funny bit was I could easily do it using GUI ([pavucontrol][9]) but couldn't find the command (pacmd?? pactl??) to do that.

-Any ideas or suggestions would be welcome!!
+Any ideas or suggestions would be welcome!
 Please comment below!